mrsoong/motion-keyboard/deliverables/iteration-01.review.md

-# YOUR PRODUCT/TEAM NAME

- > _Note:_ This document is meant to be written during (or shortly after) your review meeting, which should happen fairly close to the due date.
- >
- > _Suggestion:_ Have your review meeting a day or two before the due date.
-This way you will have some time to go over (and edit) this document, and all team members should have a chance to make their contribution.
+# MOTIONKEY ANDROID KEYBOARD

-## Iteration XX - Review & Retrospect
+## Iteration 01 - Review & Retrospect

- * When: FILL IN THE DATE WHEN YOU ACTUALLY HAD YOUR REVIEW MEETING
+ * When: Feb.6.2017
- * Where: PHYSICAL LOCATION AND/OR ONLINE
+ * Where: BA2165 & Online Via Slack

 ## Process - Reflection

-(Optional) Short introduction
+As this was our last meeting before submitting the first deliverable, the main purpose of it was to finalize our product idea.
+During the meeting, new ideas came about that were interesting such as a programming IDE with screen reader for the blind, but ultimately the majority voted in favour of going ahead with MotionKey as it seemed like a unique project that was manageable to do.

+###meeting notes link here????

 #### Decisions that turned out well

-List process-related (i.e. team organization) decisions that, in retrospect, turned out to be successful.

  [comment]: <> (* 2 - 4 decisions.)
  [comment]: <> ( * Ordered from most to least important.)
  [comment]: <> (* Explain why (i.e. give a supporting argument) you consider a decision to be successful.)
  [comment]: <> (* Feel free to refer/link to process artifact(s).)

+- #####Slack - Online Team Messaging
-We decided to use a program called "Slack" for daily communication.
-This turned out to be a very successful decision because it allowed the entire group to pass information to each other. <br>
+	- We decided to use an online tool called "Slack" for daily communication.
+This turned out to be a very successful decision because it allowed the entire group to pass information to each other.
+Some key benifits it provided us with:
-Reasoning for this can be seen with <br>
 		- Continued discussing possible product ideas over the weekend of February 4th, 2017
 		- Members were able to inform the group when they were unable to attend meetings
 		- Shared meeting summaries with group members who were unable to attend the meeting

+- #####More Time To Brainstorm
+	- Not settling on an idea too early on gave us time to bounce more ideas off one another and people we know outside of school.
+Interesting problems and insights with our product came about that led to considering changing the product altogether.
+Hearing different reasonings to keeping the product vs changing led us to consider pros and cons of the product functionality in much greater depth.
+Some key benifits it provided us with:
+		- Greater familiarity with each team members thinking process
+		- Much richer and broader ideas for potential projects
+		- We know early on what our product will be good and bad for at a greater level of depth than if we decided on the idea without putting much thought into it.

 #### Decisions that did not turn out as well as we hoped

-List process-related (i.e. team organization) decisions that, in retrospect, were not as successful as you thought they would be.

  [comment]: <> (* 2 - 4 decisions.)
  [comment]: <> (* Ordered from most to least important.)
  [comment]: <> (* Feel free to refer/link to process artifact(s).)

+- #####In-Person Meetings
+	- In person meetings we scheduled apart from tutorial days were not planned as great as we liked.
+Although most members did show up and rest were available online through Slack, we were unable to find a good room to hold the meeting in.
+This led to a shorter meeting conducted in a hallway which wasn't as conductive to the team process.
-Due to unforeseeable circumstances, group members getting sick, our in-person meetings were not as productive as they could be.
+		- Due to unforeseeable circumstances, group members getting sick, our in-person meetings were not as productive as they could be.
+		- Needed to arrange times when most members were able to meet which was difficult to do due to each members scheduling conflicts.

+-

 #### Planned changes